 4. SteelSeries Arctis 7 Wireless Headphones

-The Arctics 7 may be a step down from the Arctics Pro, but they're still wireless headphones for gaming that are capable of holding its own on the semi-professional circuit even with its mid-range frequency response.
-While it trades the dual battery system for a single 24 hour battery and delivers its lag-free wireless audio through a less impressive 2.4G connection, these are disadvantages unlikely to be noticed by all but the most serious gamers.
+The Arctics 7 may be a step down from the Arctics Pro, but they're still wireless headphones for gaming that are capable of holding their own on the semi-professional circuit even with their mid-range frequency response.
+While it trades the dual battery system for a single 24-hour battery and delivers its lag-free wireless audio through a less impressive 2.4G connection, these are disadvantages unlikely to be noticed by all but the most serious gamers.

 The ski goggle design makes it every bit as comfortable a fit as its Pro sibling, and it still boasts an impressive surround sound system.
-The results are simply some of the best, precise and immersive aural experiences delivered in 360 degrees.
+The result is simply some of the best, precise, and immersive aural experiences delivered in 360 degrees.
 Customization is a huge selling point here, as the Arctic 7 allows you to adjust a number of different channels and even assign presets for popular platforms like Discord and Spotify.

 5. HyperX Cloud Flight Wireless Gaming Headset

-HyperX doesn't offer a lot in the way of innovations, but what it does, it does well.
-The memory foam design of this wireless gaming headset may not be as innovative as the proprietary structure of the Arctics, but it offers one of the best, comfortable, and unyielding ear support.
+HyperX doesn't offer a lot in the way of innovation, but what it does offer, it does in droves.
+The memory foam design of this wireless gaming headset may not be as innovative as the proprietary structure of the Arctis, but it offers one of the best, most comfortable, and most unyielding ear support.
 And while it doesn't come with any customization software, it's incredibly easy to get up and running.
 All you have to do is plug and play.

 6. SteelSeries Arctis 3 Wireless Bluetooth Headphones

-That three variants of SteelSeries' Arctis appear on this list isn't a mistake.
+The fact that three variants of SteelSeries' Arctis appear on this list is no a mistake.
 The Arctis 3 comes in at a comparable price to mid-entry competitors like the Stealth 600.
-And while it sacrifices some features for the sake of price, it's still one of the best piece of work on the market.
+While it sacrifices some features for the sake of price, it's still one of the best pieces of work on the market.

-The ClearCast mic is arguably the most respected mic in the business.
-And that trademark ski goggle design is present in this more modest Xbox wireless headphones as well.
+The ClearCast mic is arguably the most respected mic in the business, and that trademark ski goggle design is present in these more modest Xbox wireless headphones as well.
 The fact that this is a Bluetooth wireless gaming headset means that it works well with every active console as well as PC rigs, and it comes with two cords for the rare instances where it can't work wirelessly.
-The S1 speaker drivers built into each ear helps it produce one of the best and most delicate level of sound engineering that doesn't simply reduce a battlefield to the sounds of gunfire.
+The S1 speaker drivers built into each ear helps it produce one of the best and most delicate levels of sound engineering that doesn't simply reduce a battlefield to the sounds of gunfire.

 7. ASTRO Gaming A50 Wireless Dolby

-The Dolby Pro Logic llx that ASTRO's PC wireless gaming headset uses a good frequency response consistency to deliver some of the best, crispest and most realistic surround sound you'll find anywhere.
-It also comes with a voice balance system that allows you to balance gameplay and chat volume right through this wireless gaming headphones.
+The Dolby Pro Logic llx used by ASTRO's PC wireless gaming headset provides a good frequency response consistency to deliver some of the best, crispest, and most realistic surround sound you'll find anywhere.
+It also comes with a voice balance system that allows you to balance gameplay and chat volume right through these wireless gaming headphones.

 But the Astro A50 is built explicitly with tech geeks in mind, and that's reflected in the included ASTRO Command Center software.
-This platform offers one of the best and most highly customizable set of tools for fine-tuning your audio experience.
-If you're the type of player who likes to have different presets for your single player and multiplayer experiences, the A50 is definitely one of the best choices you can go with.
+This platform offers one of the best and most highly customizable sets of tools for fine-tuning your audio experience.
+If you're the type of player who likes to have different presets for your single-player and multiplayer experiences, the A50 is definitely one of the best choices you can go with.

 8. Stealth 600 Gaming Headset for PlayStation 4

-It's a great choice for online or single player gaming, but it's just as worthwhile a pair of headphones for listening to music or movies.
-Although it doesn't allow the same level of customization offered by the Arctis or the A50, four audio presets allow you to tailor your sound to the experience that suits you best without the need for the proprietary software.
-The flip-up mic makes the transition from single player experience to multiplayer melee an easy process.
+It's a great choice for online or single-player gaming, but it's just as worthwhile a pair of headphones for listening to music or watching movies.
+Although it doesn't allow the same level of customization offered by the Arctis or the A50, four audio presets allow you to tailor your sound to the experience that suits you best without the need for proprietary software.
+The flip-up mic makes the transition from single-player experiences to multiplayer melee an easy process.

 9. Logitech G933 Artemis Spectrum Wireless Headphones

-Logitech already had a good thing going with their G633 headset.
-But the G933 improves on that experience by making the standard headphones wireless, and it manages to do so at a modest price.
+Logitech already had a good thing going with their G633 headset, but the G933 improves on that experience by making the standard headphones wireless, and it manages to do so at a modest price.
 The combination of a lightweight frame and soft foam structure makes it one of the best headsets to wear.
-While its smart settings allow you to quickly adjust your experience to varying game genres without having to go in to a software client and fine-tune them yourself.
+While its smart settings allow you to quickly adjust your experience to varying game genres without having to go into a software client to fine-tune them yourself.

 It's also highly compatible and customizable.
-Plugs for three different devices make it one of the best headphones for multitasking.
-These plugs also allows it to be compatible with multiple gaming devices.
+Adapters for three different devices make it one of the best headphones for multitasking.
+These adapters also allow it to be compatible with multiple gaming devices.
 Three programmable G-keys allow you to assign complex macros for different games.
 The RGB lighting is a nice feature, and it coordinates in conjunction with a number of different Logitech gaming peripherals like mice and keyboards.